 Industry Sectors Served

-Recruiting for high-risk industries (construction, healthcare, financial services) carries higher exposure than recruiting for lower-risk sectors.
-Placing candidates in safety-critical roles or regulated professions increases your liability if screening is inadequate.
+Recruiting for high-risk industries - construction, healthcare, financial services - carries elevated exposure compared with lower-risk sectors.
+Placing candidates in safety-critical or regulated roles increases your liability if screening is inadequate.

 🌏